HomeLatest NewsGovTechMaharashtra mulling incentives to disperse IT companies from Mumbai, Pune to tier-2, tier-3 cities

 Advertisement

 “Mumbai and Pune are saturated in the IT sector due to migration.
-We want to expand this to tier-2 and tier-3 cities like Nagpur, Satara, Amravati, Latur, Nanded, etc. by encouraging industries.
-A separate IT will help industries with electricity and other infrastructure needs “he said.
+We want to expand this progress to tier-2 and tier-3 cities like Nagpur, Satara, Amravati, Latur, Nanded, etc. by encouraging industries.
+A separate IT policy will help industries with electricity and other infrastructure needs “he said.

 Patil added that the state IT department was developing a platform to address healthcare needs.